Busting 7 Myths About Varicose Veins

 This is likely the most popular varicose vein myth.
 Chances are good when you’ve gone to cross your legs, almost as if you’re on autopilot, the thought has popped into your head “I better not do that — I’ll get varicose veins.”

-Well, we are here to tell you that you can cross your legs and not have to stress about getting these kinds of veins as a result.
+Well, we are here to tell you that you can cross your legs and not have to stress about getting varicose veins as a result.

-Myth #2: Spider veins and varicose veins are the same thing.
+Myth #2: Spider and varicose veins are the same thing.

 Myth #3: Varicose veins are purely a cosmetic issue.